devopsftw/vergilius/README.md

 }
 ```

-Vergilius looks for registred services with tags `http` and `http2`, creates upstream with all nodes with this service,
+Vergilius looks for registered services with tags `http` and `http2`, creates upstream with all containers of this service,
-and routes all requests from `(www.)?service.example.com` and `*.(www.)?service.example.com` to services based on nginx
+routes requests from `(www.)?service.example.com` and `*.(www.)?service.example.com` to containers using nginx
 `least_conn` balancing algorithm.

 # how http2 works